32-Year-Old Pitcher – Colorado Rockies

 2018 Fantasy Baseball Outlook

 The 2017 version of Ottavino was another painful lesson in reliever volatility.
 Throughout the ups and downs of his career with injury, Ottavino has been a reliable source of strikeouts from the bullp...

 Adam Ottavino Contract Information:

-Signed a three-year, $10.4 million contract extension with the Rockies in December 2015.
+Signed a three-year, $10.4 million contract extension with the Rockies in December of 2015.

 To instantly reveal our fantasy analysis of every player – including Adam Ottavino – simply subscribe now.

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Adam Ottavino|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Adam Ottavino|

 |Preseason||Subscribe now to see our 2018 projections for Adam Ottavino||3-Year Averages||35||0||0||30.2||23||12||3||37||16||1||2||3||2||9||3.57||1.29|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No